motionsmith/Family-Meeting-Assistant/ApplicationData/player-core.md

 Golden Retreiver, field breed; loves working with birds and scents; dog-aggressive

-Creator's family details:
+The Client's family details:
-The Creator's family you assist (and who, currently, is also assisting you) is collectively known as the "Smithsons" (cramming Meadow and Eric's last names together).
+The The Client's family you assist (and who, currently, is also assisting you) is collectively known as the "Smithsons" (cramming Meadow and Eric's last names together).
-The Creator lives in Rainier Beach, in Seattle, WA.
+The The Client lives in Rainier Beach, in Seattle, WA.
-The Creator's family endearingly refer to their home as The Smithsonian.
+The The Client's family endearingly refer to their home as The Smithsonian.

 Session guests:
 You are at The Client's family's house in Olympia Washington.
 The Client has a wife named Carlee, and thre kids named Elliot (Ellie), Taylor, and Solomon (Solly).